 Cystic fibrosis, caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) protein, usually presents in a typical patient with multisystem disease involving several organs such as lungs, pancreas, liver, intestine, and reproductive tract.
-Defective CFTR protein in patients with cystic fibrosis leads to the production of abnormally viscid mucus which impacts the airways through obstruction and alters the normal mechanisms of mucociliary clearance.1 Kalydeco[®] (ivacaftor) is the first and only CFTR potentiator Food and Drug Administration (FDA)-approved for the treatment of cystic fibrosis in patients at least six years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.
+Defective CFTR protein in patients with cystic fibrosis leads to the production of abnormally viscid mucus which impacts the airways through obstruction and alters the normal mechanisms of mucociliary clearance.
+Kalydeco (ivacaftor) is the first and only CFTR potentiator Food and Drug Administration (FDA)-approved for the treatment of cystic fibrosis in patients at least two years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, R117H, S1251N, S1255P, S549N, or S549R.
 Ivacaftor facilitates increased chloride transport via potentiation of the channel-open probability (or gating) of the CFTR protein.
 If the patient's genotype is unknown, a FDA-cleared cystic fibrosis mutation test should be used to detect the presence of a CFTR mutation.
-Ivacaftor is not effective in patients with cystic fibrosis who are homozygous for the F508del mutation in the CFTR gene.3
+Ivacaftor is not effective in patients with cystic fibrosis who are homozygous for the F508del mutation in the CFTR gene.

-The safety and efficacy of ivacaftor for up to 48 weeks in patients with cystic fibrosis for its FDA-approved indications are supported by randomized and controlled clinical trials.^{3,7-9} There is currently a lack of long term data with ivacaftor, and its benefits on mortality, are unclear at this time.
+The safety and efficacy of ivacaftor for up to 48 weeks in patients aged six years and older with cystic fibrosis are supported by randomized and controlled clinical trials.
+Efficacy in children two to six years of age was extrapolated from adult data and support from population pharmacokinetic analyses showing similar drug exposure levels in adults patients.
+A separate 24-week trial assessed the safety in children two to six years of age.
+The type and frequency of adverse reactions in this trial were similar to those in patients six years and older.
+There is currently a lack of long term data with ivacaftor, and its benefits on mortality, are unclear at this time.
 The consensus guidelines published by the Cystic Fibrosis Foundation recommends treatment with ivacaftor in patients six years of age and older with at least one G551D CFTR mutation to improve lung function and quality of life, as well as to reduce exacerbations.
-The clinical guideline does not address the use of ivacaftor in patients with a non-G551D CFTR mutation.4 Currently, ivacaftor is only available as a branded agent.
-Of note, ivacaftor is currently being evaluated in patients with homozygous F508del mutation.
+The clinical guideline does not address the use of ivacaftor in patients with a non-G551D CFTR mutation or patients less than six years of age.
+Currently, ivacaftor is only available as a branded agent.